Introducing Text Message Opt-Outs Using Machine Learning

 - Before sending out notices you should ensure that the proper group of individuals are targeted.
 Stop wasting my time with random text that is not meant for me.

 There could be some serious ramifications for not listening to these replies.

 The Perfect Auto Opt-Out Solution

 “Auto Opt-Out” is our proactive response to ensure that you are never in hot water from your message landing in the wrong message box.
-Our highly intelligent AI works 24/7 to “auto-magically” detect inbound messages that clearly demonstrate intent to stop receiving more messages.
+Our highly intelligent AI works 24/7 to automatically detect inbound messages that clearly demonstrate intent to stop receiving more messages.
 The person is removed from the list and profanity is averted.
-You don’t have to trawl through the replies yourself which can save you an enormous amount of time.
+You don’t have to trawl through the replies yourself, saving your precious time.
 This has the added benefit of ensuring that your messages are arriving at your highly engaged, targeted audience.

 FIXING OUR MISTAKES

 Our Auto Opt Out should get more accurate with time, but it is possible that it will mis-identify an opt out.
 You will notice a new Auto Opt-Out folder below your Inbox when you go to the Conversations section.
 If you think we got a message wrong, you can simply click the “opt-in” icon above the conversation and your contact will continue receiving your messages as before.

 When you really “listen” to the comments coming from people on your target list you are practicing safe send, no-spam messaging.
 When your AI is such a great listener and responds immediately to people’s irritation, you know you can send texts with less fear of backlash –both verbal and legal.